neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/ContentCache.rst

 The following list of TypoScript prototypes is cached by default:

-* TYPO3.Neos:Breadcrumb
+* Neos.Neos:Breadcrumb
-* TYPO3.Neos:Menu
+* Neos.Neos:Menu
-* TYPO3.Neos:Page
+* Neos.Neos:Page
-* TYPO3.Neos:ContentCollection (see note)
+* Neos.Neos:ContentCollection (see note)

 The following list of TypoScript prototypes is uncached by default:

-* TYPO3.Neos.NodeTypes:Form
+* Neos.Neos.NodeTypes:Form
-* TYPO3.Neos:Plugin
+* Neos.Neos:Plugin

 .. note::

-	The ``TYPO3.Neos:ContentCollection`` prototype is cached by default and has a cache configuration with proper identifier, tags and maximumLifetime defined.
+	The ``Neos.Neos:ContentCollection`` prototype is cached by default and has a cache configuration with proper identifier, tags and maximumLifetime defined.
 For all ``ContentCollection`` objects inside a ``Content`` object the mode is set to ``embed``.
 This means that node types that have a ``ContentCollection`` do not generate a separate cache entry but are embedded in the outer *static* ``ContentCollection``.